The approximate gravitational lensing multiple plane mass sheet degeneracy: Introduction

 In Ref.~\cite{Teodori:2022ltt}, we investigated the angular diameter distance ratio, focusing on the case in which lens-lens coupling is neglected.
 We showed that the apparent breaking of the MSD due to an internal mass sheet in one lens plane can be masked by differences in external convergences between the different planes.
 We argued that, if the internal mass sheet effect is larger than what is expected from external cosmological convergences, then multiple sources can help in spotting the internal mass sheet.

 In this work, we re-examine the multiple plane MSD, including the lens-lens coupling and LOS effect with shear, with a focus on the effective angular diameter distance ratios.
 We describe our framework for dealing with a generalized multiple plane MSD and clarify what effective angular diameter distance ratios actually constrain.
 In particular, the use of effective angular diameter distances to express the lens and time delay equations makes the passage between models connected by a MSD almost trivial.
 We show that the multiple plane MSD, in which no constraints are imposed on the mass sheets internal to the various lens planes (unlike in Ref.~\cite{Schneider:2014vka}), is still retained when convergences of internal mass sheets have values comparable to external ones.
 In fact, there is no real mathematical difference between internal and external sheets.
 Even with (unlikely) knowledge of the time delays from all sources within a multiple plane lens system, the degeneracy between mass sheets and $ H_0 $ persists.
 We conclude that no fine-tuning is needed for the multiple plane MSD to be retained, and we thus emphasize once again that multiple plane systems do not really break the MSD.
+In Table~\ref{tab:summary}, we summarize which quantities are observable and the types of degeneracies they are involved in within multiple source systems, in light of the MSD discussed in this work.

 This work is structured as follows.
 We describe the multiple plane lens equation, together with our notation, in Sec.~\ref{s:multi_plane} and its MSD-reduced version in Sec.~\ref{s:msd}.
 We discuss how time delays change within the original and MSD-reduced model in Sec.~\ref{s:time_delay}.
 We give an example on how this MSD can affect galaxy multiple plane systems in Sec.~\ref{s:cluster}; we explore how higher order effects affect our discussion in Sec.~\ref{s:non_linear}; we compare our framework with previous works in Sec.~\ref{s:discussion}; we conclude in Sec.~\ref{s:sum}.